Jeznar/GitRepo/Documentation/Work_Log.md

 23.09.15 Created Rot Grub bite that does applies a DAE OverTime dot effect and displays a die roll with the .toMessage() method

+23.09.16 Created Remorhaz abilities including a bite that incorporates a swallow and vomit function.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)